LloydLabs/shellcode-plain-sight/README.md

 7. Free the region of memory

 # Example
 As can be seen below, the entropy does not change much at all.
 It is not obvious, from e.g. a memory dump, where the shellcode is actually situated.
-This can be seen inside `example_pop_calc.c`.
+This can be seen inside `example_pop_calc.c`

 ![Memory dump entropy](https://i.imgur.com/96ixWdw.png)